Tech-invite3GPPspaceIETFspace

 The parent resource (collection of subscriptions) is identified by the request URI.

-On success, "201 Created" shall be returned, the payload body of the POST response shall contain a representation of the created subscription, and the "Location" header shall contain the URI of the created resource.
+On success, "201 Created" shall be returned, the content of the POST response shall contain a representation of the created subscription, and the "Location" header shall contain the URI of the created resource.
 The created resource shall be served by the same NF (service) instance that received the service request, unless the 5GC SBI API specifications explicitly specified that in specific use cases the created resource may be served by another NF (service) instance.
 If in such specific use cases the resource is created in a different NF (service) instance, the identifier of the serving NF (service) instance shall be included in the response message.

 If the HTTP scheme used in the returned URI is "https", then the authority of the URI included in the Location header shall be an FQDN, and not an IP address.